open/close all folders

 - Dragon's Lair: a knight in black armor with a BFS stabbed the floor tiles to electrify the alternating squares.

-- Runescape: the Dragon 2h Sword's special attack
+- Runescape: the Dragon two-handed sword's special attack does this, damaging all surrounding enemies.

 - Illusion of Gaia: Will's knightly alter ego Freedan could create paralysis-inducing earthquakes by leaping from high places and stabbing his sword into the ground as he fell.